chrishuges/projectsWorkspace/sorensenLab/relatedToDlg2/sequencing20211220_stag2CtcfSurdezPmid33930311/20211220File1_rnaSequencingDataProcessing.md

 ## Reprocessing some RNAseq data

-This document describes the reprocessing of some RNAseq data from a the CCLE database, or DepMap.
-The data are all located in SRA: PRJNA523380.
+This document describes the reprocessing of some RNAseq data from a manuscript.
+Specifically:

+"STAG2 mutations alter CTCF-anchored loop extrusion, reduce cis-regulatory interactions and EWSR1-FLI1 activity in Ewing sarcoma"
+PMID: 33930311, GEO: GSE133228, SRA: PRJNA550416

 ### Description

 I am interested in the RNAseq data.

 I am going to use [sraDownloader](https://github.com/s-andrews/sradownloader) to get at these data.

 I will parse these downloaded raw files for quality and adapter sequences using bbduk from the [bbTools package](https://sourceforge.net/projects/bbmap/).
 There are some good walkthroughs on how to use this package in the packages documentation itself, as well as [here](https://jgi.doe.gov/data-and-tools/bbtools/bb-tools-user-guide/).